Phone: 208 - 350 - 4458

 Mr. James Kunz

-I teach two courses at EMS:
+I teach two courses at Star Middle School:

 Math 7 is a course that might have been called pre-algebra a decade ago.
 Today, this unified course includes algebraic concepts as well as ratios, probability, statistics and some geometry.
 This course forms a bridge to extensive formula-based algebra next year, taking every concept that was introduced in 6th grade and expanding on it.
 Our focus will be on maturing our problem-solving and making sure we can communicate our models, methods and solutions clearly.
 It's no longer enough to "know the answer in our heads."
 Although students may correctly remember some concepts, they'll now be challenged to systematize their approaches, translate complex situations to abstract formulas, and recognize patterns or key information in equations before solving numerically.
 We'll emphasize math as a language of persuasion - if another person isn't convinced by your methods and solution, your "answer" has no value!